 In other words, applying for a mortgage is…like applying for a mortgage: There are just some things you should – or should not – do to be prepared and to help you get the best offers you can.

-You may feel confident that you know your credit score, but it doesn't hurt to check it before applying for a major loan like a mortgage, for a few reasons:
+You may feel confident that you know your credit score and history, but it doesn't hurt to check before applying for a major loan like a mortgage, for a few reasons:

 1. Your score can change from month to month for things like an increased credit card balance, closed credit card account or new credit card applications.